bkim63/GPA4U/README.md

 I implemented My Course, My Assessment, Add Assessment, and Add Course activities.
 I put the course, weight, and assessment information into local database and load them when app starts.
 I also implemented Overall GPA and Overall Expected GPA.
 Courses with S/U grading system do not affect Overall GPA and Overall Expected GPA.
 Those courses will only show S or U instead of a letter grade.
 Multiple weights on a single course will show those weight names on Add Assessment activity.

-## Completed Features Listed Below
+## Sprint 1 Completed Features Listed Below
 - My Courses
   - MyCourse Activity
   - floating button to show Add Course activity